robinst/autolink-java/README.md

 * Quoted local parts, e.g. `"this is sparta"@example.com`
 * Address literals, e.g. `foo@[127.0.0.1]`

-Note that the domain part can be a single top-level domain (e.g.
+Note that the domain must have at least one dot (e.g. `foo@com` isn't matched), unless the `emailDomainMustHaveDot` option is disabled.
-`foo@com`).
-If this is not wanted, filter the resulting links.

 Also see [test cases](src/test/java/org/nibor/autolink/AutolinkEmailTest.java).